+The Student interns are recruited through local law enforcement and public health employees and school intern programs.
+They are not chosen solely on their enthusiasm or dedication to the program or upon their capability to purchase tobacco.
+The physical appearance of their age to everyday people is a major factor regarding whether they are hired.
+They should look their age.
+They are instructed on the manner of dress, make-up and accessories worn during survey activities.
+The protocol for investigators includes requirements for shaving (males should have clean shaven faces).
+Investigators having consistently high buy-rates for a particular community are carefully re-evaluated to ensure that they do not look older than 19 years of age.
 The protocol covers training requirements for the student interns.
 It includes how to act, what to say, and how to respond to a variety of questions.
 Student interns are given the opportunity to practice the protocol in role-play exercises.
 When possible, provision is made for them to watch, or participate with, another student intern attempting a tobacco purchase as part of an actual investigation prior to working alone.
 Student interns are told never to entice an employee to sell through word or action.
 Student interns must answer truthfully if asked their age and must produce an ID if requested.
 Student interns are advised that they do not have to attempt a purchase if they know someone else in the business (they may, if they choose to do so), and they must NOT attempt a purchase from an employee whom they know.
 Student interns are trained to know they can always decline to go into a business or to leave a business if they feel uncomfortable or for any other reason.

-5. re specific legal or procedural requirements instituted by the state to address e of youth inspectors' immunity when conducting inspections?
+- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? - a.
+Legal b.

-a.
-Legal

-☐ Yes ⊠ No

-(If Yes , please describe.)

-b.
 Procedural

-⊠ Yes □ No

-(If Yes , please describe.)

 Student Interns are instructed to cooperate when challenged by Retail Store Employees.
-An adult investigator is in close proximity to supervise the buy attempt

-and to account for the tobacco products.
+An adult investigator is in close proximity to supervise the buy attempt and to account for the tobacco products.

-7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process?
+- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process?

+- a.
+Legal Yes No (If Yes, please describe.)

+- b.
+Procedural

+8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?

 a.
 Legal

-☐ Yes ⊠ No

-(If Yes , please describe.)

-h Procedural

-υ.

-⊠ Yes □ No

-(If Yes , please describe.)

-All investigators are trained to interrupt an operation rather than put student intern at risk or in a situation when he/she in inadequately monitored.
-Student Interns are trained to know they can leave a business or refuse to enter if they feel unsafe or uncomfortable.
-Investigation activity is coordinated with local law enforcement to increase awareness of potential problems.

-0. inspecti re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

-a.
-Legal

-☐ Yes ⊠ No

-(If Yes , please describe.)

 b.
 Procedural

-(If Yes , please describe.)

-Alaska protocol allows for the enlistment of 15 through 18 year-old student interns.
-Alaska law prohibits the sale of tobacco to persons less than 19 years of age, so including 18 year old student interns is satisfactory protocol for both enforcement and Synar survey objectives.
+Alaska protocol allows for the enlistment of 15 through 18-year-old student interns.
+Alaska law prohibits the sale of tobacco to persons less than 19 years of age, so including 18-year-old student interns is satisfactory protocol for both enforcement and Synar survey objectives.